vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    for it.
 A pool anything is dispatched into belongs on *vqCompute*.

-   The core sizes the pool's context ring itself, from its worker thread count — how many recordings can even be concurrent is core knowledge, not filter knowledge — and how much memory queued submissions may pin is bounded separately: acquiring waits out the ring's oldest submission, and may additionally wait on the core's device-wide in-flight budget, which caps the total bytes submitted-but-unfinished work retains across all
+   The core sizes the pool's context ring itself, from its worker thread count (two to eight contexts) — how many recordings can even be concurrent is core knowledge, not filter knowledge — and how much memory queued submissions may pin is bounded separately: acquiring waits out the ring's oldest submission, and may additionally wait on the core's device-wide in-flight budget, which caps the total bytes submitted-but-unfinished work retains across all